Cillian Murphy praises teachers as ‘custodians of next generation’ at Steve premiere

 00:59

-Cillian Murphy praises teachers as ‘custodians of next generation’ at Steve premiere
+Cillian Murphy praises teachers as ‘custodians of the next generation’ at Steve premiere

 Cillian Murphy has praised teachers as “custodians of the next generation” whilst discussing his upcoming film Steve, where he portrays a headteacher of a troubled boys’ college.